 Aerating a lawn can be done with several different tools and techniques.
 You can find them listed below and pick the one that you think can handle best.

-If you need to aerate and relief compaction its best to use a hollow tine fork.
+If you need to aerate and relieve compaction it’s best to use a hollow tine fork.
 It’s quite simple to use.
 You just need to get some weight behind it.
 It makes the holes and after that, you just pull it out.
 It easily removes cores and revives heavily worn areas.

 The cores, which you’ve pulled out must not be left on the lawn.
 You can add them to the compost or let them dry and use them for top dressing.
 Using a hollow tine fork is fantastic for increasing the drainage in the lawn, getting fertilizer, air and water.
 With the hollow tine aerator, the hardest part is getting it into the ground.
 Therefore, sharpen the tines before use.